open-policy-agent/contrib/api_authz/README.md

 This directory helps provide fine-grained, policy-based control over who can run which RESTful APIs.

-A tutorial is available at [openpolicyagent.org/tutorials/http-api-authorization/](http://www.openpolicyagent.org/tutorials/http-api-authorization/).
+A tutorial is available at [HTTP API Authorization](http://www.openpolicyagent.org/docs/http-api-authorization)

 ## Contents